matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 Otherwise, exactly the same kind of logic, except -- and the only reason I duplicated it is that because I thought I might tweak it, but I ended up not.
-Same kind of logic, except for I am going to rank the choices in front of me by their food content and their pheremone content.
+Same kind of logic, except for I am going to rank the choices in front of me by their food content and their pheromone content.
 So I am looking for food, instead of looking for home.
 And the pheromones also, I try to stay on the path, because theoretically the paths should lead to good things.
 That is why all of the ants are